OS-Sketch/www.os-sketch.com/decks/os-slides/process-execution/slides.md

 ## Key Question

-> How can does the operating system use the principle of **virtualization** to
+> How does the operating system manage the **execution** of processes and enable
-> manage the resources of a computer such as the process, memory, and file
-> system?
-How do virtualization **policies** and **mechanisms** influence the way in
+>  processes to **access memory**?
+How does this behavior of the operating system
-> which I implement programs and use an operating system?
+>  influence the ways in which I program and use software?

 </div>